Lakeview

 No analysis available

-I searched for leasehold language such as "lease expires," "ground lease," "land lease," and specific expiry years, but found none.
-There is no public remark evidence to identify a lease expiry year.
+I searched for leasehold language such as "lease expires," "ground lease," "land lease," and specific expiration years, but found none in the remarks.
+There is no public evidence here to identify a lease expiry year.

 Public remarks directly confirm VA financing approval for the building.
-Multiple listings repeat this language, so this is high confidence.
+Multiple listings repeat this language, so this is high-confidence and consistent across the dataset.

 No analysis available